tundish/turberfield-dialogue/turberfield/dialogue/doc/install.rst

    many things, you can limit it to one particular job, or install everything it is capable of doing.

-   In a moment, we will install `turberfield-dialogue`, including all its `audio` capabilities.
+   In a moment, we will install `turberfield-dialogue`, including all its `play` capabilities.

 .. _install Turberfield Dialogue: